dgisolfi/CMPT308-Gisolfi/FinalDatabase/FinalDatabase.md

 **3NF Justification** - This table has 2 possible keys either emp_id or staff_id which depends on their job in the jobs table.
 Additionally, the transitive and partial dependencies have been removed making it a table in 3rd normal form.

-**Table description** - All student employees and staff are users, each with their own account, the username is derived from there last name and the password is created by the user they would be hashed and salted but for now I left them as astricts as there is no need to retrieve them.
+**Table description** - All student employees and staff are users, each with their own account, the username is derived from there first name and the password is created by the user they would be hashed and salted but for now I left them as astricts as there is no need to retrieve them.
 Additionally, most users have access to at least one drive if not more so the access is stored in this table as well.

 ```sql
 --User_Act.sql